Tekno the Robotic Puppy: Sakura: Best Friend Robot

 Originally sold by Toys R'Us, Walmart, KB Toys, Amazon, and Target.com.
 The 2007 release in the Tekno and Friends robot line was Sakura.
 Sakura interact with girls or boys and answers yes and no questions, doing fortune telling, knows funny facts, fashion, keeping secrets using her key and remote, and dances on a robotic scooter.
 Sakura comes with a robotic scooter, remote, key with keychain, and bouquet.

 Playful Pup Tekno

 The 2007 release in the Tekno and Friends Pet line was a beagle.
 It was controlled by remote and comes with a magnetic ball or bone.

 Tekno Newborns

 2007

 The 2007 release in the Tekno and Friends Pet line were puppy, kitten, elephant, and monkey.
 The puppy comes with the bone, kitty comes with the mouse, elephant comes with the haystack, and the monkey comes with the banana.

-2015

-The 2015 release in the Tekno and Friends Pet line were only a puppy and a kitty.

-2016

-The 2016 release in the Tekno Newborns includes multiple metallic colors for newborn puppy and new born kitty.

-Tekno Robotic T-Rex

-Same as Rex: Fighting Tekno Dinosaur, this is the 2014 release of the Tekno and Friends robot line.
-He comes with a disconnectable bone.
-If the owner makes his mouth open and gives him a bone, he will chew it, and launch it away with an almighty burp.

-Tekno Robotic Scorpion

-The 2015 release in the Tekno and Friends line was a scorpion.
-Features a sting in the tail (a pretend one!), this aggressive little character has an added level of electronic interaction.
-Comes with a clever IR hand controller that straps to the users hand, waving movements are translated into 360˚ movements on the Scorpion.
-Multi-channel operation means that two or more of these fearsome characters can fight each other and battle for victory using their giant pincer hands.

-Tekno Robotic Toucan

-The 2016 release in the Tekno and Friends line was a toucan.
-This incredible bird has been fitted with the newest ultra-sensitive voice recognition chip for even greater control and sophistication.

-Tekno Babies

-The 2017 release in the Tekno and Friends line were every single pet; puppies, kittens, dinosaurs, and raccoons.
-They are all in small versions, but they contain tracks to run on.
+Releases under Genesis Toys

+Sometime in early 2010s ToyQuest stopped producing their robots.
+Newer Tekno/Teksta robots made afterwards were made by Gensis Toys in UK.
+Their first releases were the Tekno Robotic Puppy in 2013 as well as the Tekno Robotic Kitty in 2014, all being white instead of silver.
+Some of their other releases can be controlled by a smart device.
+Their releases includes: